 The Erying model provides a means to account for the contributions of temperature and another stress when modeling the time to failure of select failure mechanisms.
 [Read more…]

 One question that you should consider when planning multiple stress accelerated life test (ALT) is the allocation of test units to the various stresses.

 We want to create a model detailing the relationship between stress and time to failure.
 We also want to project the time to failure estimates to use conditions.
 Ideally, we test at nominal conditions only and gather time to failure information.
 We do not have the luxury of time thus explore using ALT.

 One method of allocation is to place an equal number of samples with each stress level.
 Is that the best approach?
 [Read more…]

-He and others have explored other materials used as conductor prone to electromigration.
+He and others have explored other materials used as conductors prone to electromigration.
 Thus, there are a number of models and constants available to match your particular system.

 Let’s take a look at the general equation for a microcircuit conductor after a brief description of the failure mechanisms called electromigration.
 [Read more…]

 Metal is a wonderful, strong, material.
 Yet under certain types of stresses metal can fail One in particular is fatigue due to cyclic motion.